vicenteicc2008/EDK2-Tegra/README.md

 ## Credits

-This repo is based on [edk2-msm](https://github.com/edk2-porting/edk2-msm) wich is maintained by the People of [Renegade Project](https://github.com/edk2-porting)
+This repo is based on [edk2-msm](https://github.com/edk2-porting/edk2-msm) wich is maintained by the People of [Renegade Project](https://github.com/edk2-porting) <br />
 Some Tegra Specific Reverence took from [NintendoSwitchPkg](https://github.com/imbushuo/NintendoSwitchPkg) wich was made by [Bingxing Wang](https://github.com/imbushuo)

 ## License